WBIX: WEZE

 In the fall of 1972, WEZE changed formats to a rock 'n roll oldies sound with live personality DJs.
 This was tweaked by mid-1973 by program director Steve Hunter and consultant Kent Burkhardt to include current pop/rock hits as well.
-Known as "Z 1260", WEZE was then in direct competition with established Top 40 AM stations WRKO (680 AM), WMEX (1510 AM), and WVBF (105.7 FM, now WROR-FM).
+Known as "Z 1260", WEZE was then in direct competition with established Top 40 AM stations WRKO (the former WNAC), WMEX (1510 AM), and WVBF (105.7 FM).
 Perhaps the best-known announcer during this period was Alan Colmes, who replaced Chuck Kelly in the morning drive slot and who later co-hosted a talk show with Sean Hannity on cable TV's Fox News Channel.
 In March 1974, WEZE's format was modified again to a more MOR/personality approach.

 From August 1975 until early 1977, WEZE tried "The Wonderful World Of Music" again (which was often branded "The Easiest Sound In Town" in newspaper ads, billboards, and television commercials).
-Since FM radios still weren't widespread in automobiles, station management hoped that people who would listen to easy-listening FM stations like WJIB (96.9 FM, now WBQT) at home or work would listen to WEZE on their AM-only car radios while driving.
+Since FM radios still were not widespread in automobiles, station management hoped that people who would listen to easy-listening FM stations like WJIB (96.9 FM) at home or work would listen to WEZE on their AM-only car radios while driving.
 The revival met with very little success, as the audience for "beautiful music" had largely moved to FM.

 In early 1977, WEZE became one of the first stations to program what might now be called adult album alternative.
 This format, promoted as "AlbuM 1260" (stylized to denote its frequency as "AM 1260"), continued until the 1978 sale of the station to New England Continental Media.

-New England Continental Media, which shortly became the Salem Media Group, instituted a religious format.
+New England Continental Media, which eventually became the Salem Media Group, instituted a religious format.
 Initially, WEZE's religious programming consisted of contemporary Christian music, Christian features, teaching, and preaching; half of the station's schedule was devoted to music.
 While a religious station, the station continued to operate commercially.
 By the mid 1980s, local Christian talk shows replaced some of the hours of weekday music programming.
 In later years, more teaching programs were added to replace the remaining weekday music hours; after 1984, WEZE only played inspirational music on weekends for a few hours.